The April LSAT Is Canceled … But There Will Be an At-Home LSAT-Flex on May 18 and 19

 I have many more questions; you probably do as well.
 In an attempt to answer these questions, LSAC is holding a webinar tomorrow, April 8, at 1 pm Eastern/10 am Pacific.
 I’d strongly encourage you to attend.
 If you can’t make it, we’ll be recapping everything on our Instagram Live at 3 PM Eastern/Noon Pacific.

 If you were signed up for the April LSAT, but a take-home LSAT seems too crazy to handle, you can still change your test date using the April 2020 LSAT Test Date Change form on LSAC’s website.
 On this form, you can choose to get a coupon to use on a future test date (unlike the March test, it doesn’t seem like you can get a refund), and hope that whatever test you sign up for will be held administered as an in-person, proctored exam.
 You have until Wednesday, April 15 at 11:59 pm Eastern to request any changes.

 So, to recap, the April LSAT was canceled, shutting down one avenue to take the LSAT.
 But LSAC also opened another avenue with the May at-home LSAT.
 Whether you plan on taking the at-home LSAT in May, or punting to June, July, or later, we can help you find the study plan that works best for you.
-You can get comfortable in your new remote LSAT testing center (i.e. your bedroom) by prepping for the LSAT with our LSAT Prep Online Anytime our Live Online class.
+You can get comfortable in your new remote LSAT testing center (i.e. your bedroom) by prepping for the LSAT with our LSAT Prep Online Anytime our Live Course class.
 Reach out to us, schedule a time to speak to an LSAT Advisor, or just reach out to us tomorrow on Instagram, we’ll find a study plan that can get you prepared for the LSAT — whenever, or now, however, you take the test.

 Search the Blog